scipy/scipy/doc/source/tutorial/stats.rst

-Since the normal distribution is the most common distribution in statistics, there are several additional functions available to test whether a sample could have been drawn from a normal distribution
+Since the normal distribution is the most common distribution in statistics, there are several additional functions available to test whether a sample could have been drawn from a normal distribution.

-First we can test if skew and kurtosis of our sample differ significantly from those of a normal distribution:
+First, we can test if skew and kurtosis of our sample differ significantly from those of a normal distribution:

     >>> print('normal skewtest teststat = %6.3f pvalue = %6.4f' % stats.skewtest(x))